 The doctoral program "Cellular and Molecular Physiology of the Brain" is a member of the Göttingen Graduate Center for Neurosciences, Biophysics, and Molecular Biosciences (GGNB).
-It is conducted jointly by the University of Göttingen, the Max Planck Institutes for Biophysical Chemistry, for Experimental Medicine, and for Dynamics and Self-Organization, the German Primate Center, and the European Neuroscience Institute.
-A Steering Committee ensures that the thesis projects by the prospective students fit thematically within the research areas of the CMPB (www.cmpb.uni-goettingen.de).
+It is conducted jointly by the University of Göttingen, the Max Planck Institutes for Multidisciplinary Sciences and for Dynamics and Self-Organization, the German Primate Center, and the European Neuroscience Institute.

 Mainly fueled by the advent of new methodologies such as high-sensitivity protein analytics, molecular biology, or forward and reverse genetics in model organisms, the molecular analysis of nervous system function has developed over the past two decades into one of the most successful and productive research fields in modern biology.
 This development has led to numerous breakthrough discoveries such as the elucidation of the molecular mechanisms of synaptic transmission between nerve cells or of the basis of complex brain diseases such as Alzheimer's disease or the Rett Syndrome, to name just two.